Painadath/Painadath/README.md

 ### Hi there 👋
 **!
-I'm Painadath, but also known as on Tech4Pi or in Discord WhiteLizard**
+I'm Painadath, but also known as on Tech4Pi or in Discord as WhiteLizard**

 - 🔭 I’m currently working on pi-ware,a app store inspired by Botspot's pi-apps and on a Discord bot called Lizard Bot( Still Under Development i will Publish it as soon as i finish)
 - 🌱 I’m currently learning ***python,HTML/CSS, Javascript,Bash***